leeboardtools/mimon/DesignNotes.md

 ### PricedItemManager
 Manages all the priced items in an accounting system.
+Also manages lots for each priced item.

 ### PricedItemType